 To work as a bookkeeper doesn’t require any specific qualifications.
 However, completing a qualification helps to set you up for success in this career.

 Completing a bookkeeping qualification expands your knowledge and understanding of the skills needed.
 So, you’re more easily able to seek employment and complete tasks to a high standard.
 You’re also able to charge more as a qualified bookkeeper which boosts your earning potential.

 The Association of Accounting Technicians (AAT) is a professional body for aspiring accountants and bookkeepers.
 They’re highly regarded across the finance sector and offer a range of internationally recognised qualifications.

-The AAT Level 2 Foundation Certificate in Bookkeeping develops the fundamental best practises needed to work professionally as a bookkeeper.
+The AAT Level 2 Certificate in Bookkeeping develops the fundamental best practises needed to work professionally as a bookkeeper.
 Covering essential topics such as bookkeeping transactions and controls.
 This short course can be completed within 12 weeks.
 Allowing you to progress into your desired career with minimal downtime.

-Should you wish to expand on your knowledge further they also offer a Level 3 Advanced Certificate.
+Should you wish to expand on your knowledge further they also offer a Level 3 Certificate.
 Level 3 is equivalent to A Level study and covers more advanced practices in bookkeeping.
 Once completed, you’ll have a comprehensive understanding to provide proficient bookkeeping services to a range of business.

 You’re also able to complete your courses through a distance learning provider.
 This means you’re able to study without impacting on your current schedule.